45 Fall Activities to Add to Your Bucket List

 Fall bucket list

-Wedged between frigid winter and sweltering summer (and without spring’s tendency toward rain), fall is most people’s favorite season.
-With back-to-school, the first day of fall, Halloween, and Thanksgiving, there are plenty of opportunities to enjoy fall activities.
-Don’t let this season pass you by without checking some of these fun activities off of your bucket list.
+Wedged between sweltering summer and frigid winter (and without spring’s tendency toward rain), fall is many people’s favorite season.
+With back-to-school, the first day of fall, Halloween and Thanksgiving, there are plenty of opportunities to enjoy fall activities.
+Don’t let this season pass you by without checking some of these fun activities off your bucket list—like apple picking and visiting a pumpkin patch.

 Host a glow party